filamentphp/filamentphp.com/content/authors/tim-wassenburg.md

 twitter_url: https://twitter.com/timwassenburg
 ---

-Tim is a Laravel developer from The Netherlands.
-He has extensive experience in PHP and Laravel and enjoys working with Filament.
+Tim, a freelance Laravel developer from the Netherlands, boasts extensive experience in PHP and Laravel and takes pleasure in working with Filament.